timsbiomed/tccm-model/docs/core/resourcedescription/ResourceVersionDescription.md

 ## Parents

- *  is_a: [ResourceDescription](ResourceDescription.md) - ResourceDescription represents the shared characteristics common to both abstract and resource version descriptions.
-ResourceDescription is an abstract type and, as such, cannot be directly created.
-Resource descriptions are Changeable, meaning that they have identity and can be created, updated, and deleted.
+ *  is_a: [ResourceDescription](ResourceDescription.md) - ResourceDescription represents the shared characteristics common to both abstract and resource version

 ## Referenced by class